 Taking an example: When Mamata Banerjee won few seats in West Bengal, in the first phase of TMC days.
 She tried to work on few areas on political and social development.
 She failed, because only three seats her party had.
 So, she continued with her ‘Bandh’ formula and continued blaming the leading party for creating obstacles.
 When she took the power she used the 24×7 media coverage to promote all her daily initiatives and the outcome… West Bengal is still struggling for investments.
 CPM’s corrupted people changed their color and started promoting new party by dominating the same common people.

 The story of Aam Aadmi Party if quite different, the initiative was in Delhi, the capital.
 The city alone covers more than 60% of media coverage in India.

-Kejriwal too became the attention seeker by many means.
+Kejriwal too became the attention seeker by any means.
 The party got the power and started complaining that, the system is not co-operating with them.
-Delhi Police ignored a leader in-front of the media; parliament is not giving value for their proposed solution Lokpal Bill and many more.
-He complained, he requested, he went for Dharna!
+Delhi Police ignored a leader in front of the media; parliament is not giving value for their proposed solution Lokpal Bill and much more.
+He complained he requested, he went for Dharna!
 I mean it’s hilarious!
 Imagine Sheila Dixit on hunger strike, coz a policeman ignored one of her leader in public!

-The people were different, the location and time was different but the tone was same.
+The people were different, the location and time were different but the tone was same.

 Is that you call, a leader?